maxtremaine/sudokuSolver.js/README.md

 # sudokuSolver.js
-Solves Sudoku so I don't have to.
+Solves Sudoku so I don't have to, in node.js.